Antique04/pythonfinal/preposal.md

 ## What idea(s) do you have for your final project?

-Something Music related since we are both interested in music production and both in marching band.
-Or maybe a video game?
-Trying to make a Synth
+Trying to make a Synth and seeing how far we can get with it

 ## If you plan to collaborate with one or two classmates, what are their names?